raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 You point your finger toward a creature within range and whisper a message.
 The target (and only the target) hears the message and can reply in a whisper that only you can hear.

 You can cast this spell through solid objects if you are familiar with the target and know it is beyond the barrier.
-Magical silence, 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood blocks the spell.
+Magical silence, 0.3m of stone, 2.5cm of common metal, a thin sheet of lead, or 0.9m of wood blocks the spell.
 The spell doesn't have to follow a straight line and can travel freely around corners or through openings.

 #### Meteor Swarm